CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

    (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x0000017EB352A128>: Failed to establish a new connection: [Errno 11001] getaddrinfo failed'))"
 A: The connection token is wrong or missing.

-Q: required if you got a "not supported between instances of 'float' and 'NoneType'" message:
-A: There is currently (version 0.51.0) a bug in the python websocket-client package (https://github.com/websocket-client/websocket-client/issues/466).
-   Downgrade the websocket-client (C:\Python36\Scripts\pip install -Iv websocket-client==0.48.0)

 ###############
 License